 Many divorced parents eventually find a reason or reasons to move, and they may need legal counsel to determine how a move out of state will affect an existing child custody order with a former spouse.
-If you face any uncertainty about your child custody order in Maryland or have questions about interstate jurisdiction and how it may apply to your child custody order, contact Arn Family Law today for a phone consultation with our Annapolis interstate jurisdiction lawyer and find out how our firm can help.
+If you face any uncertainty about your child custody order in Annapolis or have questions about interstate jurisdiction and how it may apply to your child custody order, contact Arn Family Law today for a phone consultation with our Annapolis interstate jurisdiction lawyer and find out how our firm can help.

 How Arn Family Law Can Assist with Interstate Jurisdiction Issues

 Arn Family Law provides a full range of family law services to our clients in Maryland.
 If you have questions about interstate jurisdiction and how it may apply to your child custody order, consider how Arn Family Law can help.

 - Family law is our passion, not just our business.
 We want to help you solve your family law issues in the most cost-effective manner possible.

 - We will fully explain all aspects of your case and interpret the legal implications of your position, so you know what to expect from the legal process.

 - Our Annapolis family lawyers will work efficiently to ensure your financial resources are used wisely and in a manner directly aimed at achieving your desired results.

 These are just a few reasons to have Arn Family Law to assist with your interstate jurisdiction issues.
 We have the experience and resources necessary for the most complex cases.

 What Can an Interstate Jurisdiction Attorney in Annapolis Offer?